Dean of Durham

 The Dean of Durham is the "head" (primus inter pares – first among equals) and chair of the Chapter, the ruling body of Durham Cathedral.
 The dean and chapter are based at the Cathedral Church of Christ, Blessed Mary the Virgin and St Cuthbert of Durham in Durham.
 The cathedral is the mother church of the Diocese of Durham and seat of the Bishop of Durham.
+The dean was also previously the head (warden) of Durham University until 1909, and continues to be an ex officio member of the university council.

+The dean's official residence is the Deanery, excluding episcopal palaces the largest residence in the Church of England, which adjoins the cathedral cloister and faces onto the cathedral college.